 I moved home and now live, for the most part, in a caravan in a secluded spot in the depths of the Yorkshire Dales; the nearest shop being 6 miles away, my immediate neighbours being sheep and with only a 13 house hamlet as the nearest settlement (it does contain a good pub though!).
 My main source of work is in another hamlet some 12 miles away and the only ‘rush hour’ traffic I encounter on this 25 minute car journey is the occasional cow or sheep walking on one or more of the narrow Dales roads I travel over to my place employment.
 My work revolves around my love of walking and I am fortunate to now earn a living out of my passion for the outdoors.
 The upshot of these lifestyle changes is a growing sense of solitude and peace and the loneliness I have tried to explain is dissipating.

 I have come to realise that, whilst I love the company of others, I am, by nature, a solitary person.
-I do enjoy my social interactions both in the physical world and the digit and yet I am always drawn back to solitude.
+I do enjoy my social interactions, both in the physical world and the digital, and yet I am always drawn back to solitude.
 As for my future backpacking adventures?
 Well I have many lined up – a fair few of the shorter ones with friends.
 But, the longer trips I am planning will be undertaken solo.
 Only being on my own for days, weeks and even months at a time can stop feelings of loneliness niggling away at me and the solitude of a long distance backpacking adventure is never lonely!

 As Anneli Rufus – the author of Party of One: A Loners’ Manifesto – puts it, for some of us solitude is “just what we need, the way tuna need the sea.
 Here we are, not sad, not lonely, having the time of our lives.”
 Being alone, she says, “feels calming to me, and invigorating, and most of all normal”.
 I couldn’t agree more!